 Why are you prescribing this medication?

 When you ask why they’re being given a certain medication, it’s an opportunity to have an open conversation about treatment.
 When you understand what you’re taking and why you’re taking it, it empowers you as a patient to be in control of ongoing medical issues and recovery from temporary illnesses.

 How could high blood pressure affect my health down the road?

 If you’re diagnosed with hypertension, education is the key.
-There are so many long-term affects that are “invisible.”
-So getting all the information from your provider on what you can do proactively and with the assistance of certain medications can help you make better decisions in your every-day life.
+There are so many long-term effects that are “invisible.”
+So getting all the information from your provider on what you can do proactively and with the assistance of certain medications can help you make better decisions in your everyday life.

 How does sleep impact my health?

 Getting a good night’s sleep doesn’t just improve your mood the next day.
 It improves your overall health.
 If you’re having trouble sleeping, let your provider know!
 They might have some simple suggestions that can improve your health long-term and give you more energy day-to-day as a result.

 What do you do for your personal wellness?

 It is most likely that your provider knows the struggles of trying to balance your health, family, work, and all the other things.
 Ask them what they do for personal wellness!
 Many times the replies and suggestions are simple and manageable–more so than tips we get from friends or obsessive diets and workout routines we see on the internet.
 Take the tips from someone who knows how little changes can make a big impact.

 Does my child really need an antibiotic for this?